Ekalips/Bapter/README.md

 `@Bind`

 Basically all this is main thing that you carry about.
+`bindingResourceName` field corresponds to `BR` constant name.
+For example if your variable is 'BR.test' than you need `bindingResourceName = "test"`

 `@Bind` can be 2 types (`bindMode`):
 1) Bind as variable.
 This will generate simple `binding.setVariable(BR.., object)` based on `bindClass` (`if (object instacneof bindClass)..`);